Ayesha-Ghaznavi/Wordle-Game/README.md

 - **Objective:**
   - The user has to guess a randomly generated five letter english word.
-  - The user gets five tries to correctly guess the word.
+  - The user gets six tries to correctly guess the word.

 - **How to play:**
   - The user gets five tries to correctly guess the word.